NON906/HandMR/README_EN.md

 1. ``git clone`` or import unitypackage file.

-2. The setting window will open, so execute contents.
+2. The setting window will open (or open from Tools->HandMR->Show Start Dialog Window), so execute contents.

 3. Placement Assets/HandMR/Prefabs/HandMRManager.prefab on scene.